albste/album-viewer/README.md

 # Album Viewer
 A simple React application that shows the result of RESTful Api calls.
+The backend side was written with Node.
+For the frontend side was used React.

 ## Live Application URL

-The Application is deployed in https://albste.github.io/album-viewer/
+The Application is deployed in https://album-viewer.herokuapp.com/

 Click on the link to see the application